gcallah/hambone/chaps/chap4.md

 "Well, we gonna have to have an investigation, like with any shooting death.
 But I imagine in this case it just gonna be a formality."

-Claude said, "I know you'll take good care of this, Jim."
+Claude said, "I know you'll take care of this, Jim."

 The two of them shook hands at the door.
 Claude added, "Don't forget to stop by the farm and pick up some collards and mustard greens."

 "Thank you.
-You know I do appreciate how kindly you and your family always done treated me."
+You know I do appreciate how kindly you and your family always treated me."

-With that Sheriff Joyce walked across the porch and out into the cool and breezy February night.
+With that Sheriff Joyce walked across the porch and out into the cool and breezy March night.

 Claude close the door behind him, took out his cell phone, and called Thaddeus.
 "You and Alastair meet me at Elsie's.
 Vite vite."
 (Claude, a Clemson man, liked to show off what little he remembered of his four semesters of French.)